 These posters were created with children in mind - however, it is our experience that communities that use our coloring posters inevitably have the most meaningful experiences when children, youth, parents and older adults gather intergenerationally to create art together.

-To help give you a sense of the posters could look like when they are completed, full color versions are show below:
+To help give you a sense of the posters could look like when they are completed, full-color versions are shown below (the full-color version is also available for purchase on our store):

 Given that the Illustrated Children’s Ministry community comes from over 44 different denominations, some of whom may not be familiar with the Stations of the Cross, we decided to go with the scriptural form of the Stations of the Cross, which Pope John Paul II introduced on Good Friday in 1991.